Allen-CGL/Python-notes/README.md

-# Linux-notes
+# Python-notes
-notes for linux
+notes for Python